bitcoin-api/bitcoin-api-full-stack/README.md

 What this Bitcoin API allows you to do is to easily send and receive Bitcoin using simple URLs.
 This lets developers program Bitcoin functionality into whatever technology they want, such as exchanges, wallet apps, IoT devices, or anything connected to the internet.

-In this Bitcoin-Api, the Bitcoin itself is stored on a Bitcoin node (Bitcoin node set up instructions provided) and the API connects to the Bitcoin node.
+In this Bitcoin-Api system, the Bitcoin itself is stored on a Bitcoin node (Bitcoin node set up instructions provided) and the API connects to the Bitcoin node.
 Overall, your apps and your tech connect to the API and then the API connects to the Bitcoin node which is on your computer server.

 The Bitcoin node and the API are considered the "back end" of the "stack" in the "full stack" concept.